Is easier content marketing even possible? It is now. But it didn’t used to be …

 It wasn’t pretty.
 Why did I do that to myself?

-After spending decades as someone who provided visual solutions to problems, suddenly I found myself providing written solutions to problems.
+After spending decades as a designer who provided visual solutions to problems, suddenly I found myself providing written solutions to problems.

-And I knew I wanted to build an audience around the idea that strategic marketing and smart design decisions build recognizable brands.
-And that anyone can learn the basic principles of both, and apply them to their business.
+I knew I wanted to build an audience around the idea that strategic marketing and smart design decisions help you build a recognizable brand.

 But to find the people I wanted to help, I needed to write to them.
 I needed to create helpful written content online — content that would get my site found, and keep readers engaged.

-Systems and processes to the rescue
+Easier content marketing happens when systems and processes come to the rescue